parmentelat/nitos_testbed_rc/README.md

 Run proxies
 -----------

+To start/stop/restart the upstart service of nitos_testbed_rc use:

+    % start ntrc
+    % stop ntrc
+    % restart ntrc

+Starting ntrc as an upstart will generate the following log files:

+- user rc: /var/log/upstart/ntrc_user.log

+- frisbee rc: /var/log/upstart/ntrc_frisbee.log

+- cm rc: /var/log/upstart/ntrc_cm.log

-You can execute all proxies with one command:
+Alternatively (mostly for debugging reasons) you can execute all proxies with one command:

     % run_proxies